 - PostScript, PDF, Adobe Illustrator 3.0

 - HPGL

 - DXF

 - Gerber

 - Scalable Vector Graphics (SVG)

-- DIN, Excellon, Sieb&Meyer 1000, Sieb&Meyer 3000
+- ISO,, DIN, Excellon, Sieb&Meyer 1000, Sieb&Meyer 3000, G-Code

-- Rasterimages (TIFF, PNG, GIF, JPG, ...)
+- Raster-Images (TIFF, PNG, JPG, ...)

-- Type 1 Fonts im Font Package
+- Type 1 Fonts as Font Package or PFA format

 When you click on the entry open in the menu document you get a file selection window.
 You can load a file that is available in one of the formats mentioned before.
 The following file formats are assigned to the following extensions (see also section 1.9):